 The dry bulk tanker industry is also facing increasing pressure to reduce emissions and improve environmental standards.

-As with any road vehicles, tankers are a contributor to air pollution and climate change, primarily due to the use of fossil fuels.
+As with any road vehicle, dry bulk tankers are a contributor to air pollution and climate change, primarily due to the use of fossil fuels.

 Many government bodies have implemented regulations aimed at reducing emissions from the transportation sector, such as the use of low emission vehicles and the implementation of fuel efficiency standards.